 Some of the more popular online payment services include:

-- Skrill.com – If you are sending to countries with a different currency, foreign exchange rates start from 2.99%.
+- Skrill.com – If you are sending to countries with a different currency, currently your first transaction is free.

-- Paypal – you can use this popular service to transfer money to other account holders in 16 currencies, but check the fees before you do.
+- Paypal – you can use this popular service to transfer money to other account holders in over 25 currencies, but check the fees before you do.

 However, both services charge commission fees and you need to check their interest rates closely – so weigh up the cost with the convenience before deciding to transfer money in this way.